The Meaning of Bill of Lading: Definition, Purpose & Types

 - Weight, volume, or measurement of freight (applicable to freight-rated 3PL shipments)

-Beyond the legally required information, BOLs often include a lot of additional information.
+Beyond the legally required information, BOLs often include much additional information.
 For example:

 - Freight payment terms (prepaid, collect on delivery, etc.)